Diversity, Equity, and Inclusion

 AHC Women's Mentoring Program

-The goal of the Women's Mentoring Program is to promote a supportive and positive environment for the career development of women faculty in Medical School, Duluth Campus.
-Regularly scheduled events over lunch address topics requested by women faculty and provide an opportunity for networking and sharing research initiatives and ideas.
-Programs may involve discussions with guest scientific speakers, panels, or skill development workshops and are open to all who are interested.
-Events also partner with the Center for Women in Medicine and Science of the University of Minnesota Medical School.
+The goal of the Women’s Mentoring Program is to foster a supportive and positive environment for the career development of faculty at the University of Minnesota Medical School, Duluth Campus.
+While our programming centers on issues relevant to women in science, we welcome the participation of all faculty who are committed to advancing inclusive excellence in academia.
+Regularly scheduled events address topics identified by faculty and provide opportunities for networking, collaboration, and sharing research initiatives and ideas.
+Programs may feature discussions with guest scientific speakers, panels, or skill-building workshops, and are offered in partnership with the Center for Women in Medicine and Science.

 Biomedical Sciences (BMS) Trainee Association